 What is reactivity in dogs, and why does it happen?

-Specialized courses for reactive dogs teach new ways to behave.
+Specialised courses for reactive dogs teach new ways to behave.
 They use positive methods to help dogs feel better and act better.
 This way, dogs can learn to handle situations better over time.

 What is the difference between reactivity and aggression?